18F/join.tts.gsa.gov/positions/FedRAMP-Security-Director.md

 ## How to Apply

-{% include job/apply_button.html %} Sign up for [job alerts](https://join.tts.gsa.gov/newsletter/) to be notified of when this position opens up for application.
-Choose Cybersecurity.
+{% include job/apply_button.html %} Choose Cybersecurity for this role.